Fguedes90/python-django-template/README.md

 - **[Celery](https://docs.celeryq.dev/en/stable/django/first-steps-with-django.html) with [RabbitMQ](https://rabbitmq.com/) and [Redis](https://redis.io/)**: Leverage Celery for asynchronous task processing, using RabbitMQ as a message broker and Redis as a backend for storing results.

 - **[Sentry for Error Tracking](https://sentry.io/)**: Integrate with Sentry for real-time error tracking and monitoring, helping you identify and fix issues rapidly.
+- **[Flower for Celery Monitoring](https://flower.readthedocs.io/)**: Use Flower to monitor Celery jobs, providing a web-based tool for real-time monitoring and administration.

 - **[Django Rest Framework (DRF)](https://www.django-rest-framework.org/)**: Use Django Rest Framework for building RESTful APIs, with support for authentication, serialization, and more.
    - **[DRF Spectacular for OpenAPI](https://drf-spectacular.readthedocs.io/)**: Use DRF Spectacular for OpenAPI documentation, with support for customizing the schema and UI.